Man wanted for passing note, demanding money from teller at Bank of America in Salisbury

 According to the Salisbury Police Department, the incident happened at the Bank of America on West Innes Street around 1 p.m.

-Police are asking for the public’s help in identifying the man involved.
+Police are asking for the public’s help to identify the man involved.
 He was wearing a hat and sunglasses when he went into the bank.

 The man reportedly became nervous and left the bank without getting any money.
 He was last seen running down North Craig Street in Salisbury.